jenseng/formdata-submitter-polyfill/README.md

 });
 ```

-These `FormData` objects are equivalent to the form data set constructed by equivalent native form submissions.
+These `FormData` objects are equivalent to the form data sets constructed by equivalent native form submissions.

 If you also need to polyfill the `submitter` property of the `SubmitEvent`, consider using the [`event-submitter-polyfill`](https://www.npmjs.com/package/event-submitter-polyfill) package alongside this one.

 ### TypeScript

-The latest [TypeScript DOM types](https://www.npmjs.com/package/@types/web) correctly include the `submitter` parameter.
-If you are using older ones (e.g. the built-in types that shipped with your version of TypeScript), you can get the latest by running:
+The latest [TypeScript DOM types](https://www.npmjs.com/package/@types/web) support the `submitter` parameter.
+If you are using older DOM types (e.g. the ones that shipped with your version of TypeScript), you can get the latest by running:

 ```bash
 npm install @typescript/lib-dom@npm:@types/web --save-dev